browserengineering/book/book/visual-effects.md

  with the same z-index paint in depth-first order.
 Elements with no `z-index` specified paint at the same time as z-index 0.
-And lastly, `z-index` only applies to elements that have a `position` value other than the default (meaning `relative`, for our browser's partial implementation).Implement this CSS property.

-[^nested-z-index]: You don't need to add support for nested z-index (an elemnet with z-index that has an ancestor also witih z-index), unless you do the next exercise.
+And lastly, `z-index` only applies to elements that have a `position` value other than the default (meaning `relative`, for our browser's partial implementation).
+Implement this CSS property.
+You don't need to add support for nested z-index (an element with z-index that has an ancestor also witih z-index), unless you do the next exercise.